Webinar: Why Are Corporations in India Facing Increased Criminal Prosecution and Liability?

 India currently does not offer DPAs or voluntary reporting.
 In fact, prosecution is pursued in fits and bursts, and the involvement of multiple enforcement authorities at both the state and central level, deriving authority from a number of laws, means prosecutions can be cumbersome and long drawn.

-Prashant Mara (Partner) and Devina Deshpande (Senior Associate) of BTG Legal, in this session of “Eating Compliance for Breakfast” explore the current propensity towards prosecution, the key areas in which criminal action impacts business and what this might mean for your operations in India.
+Prashant Mara (Managing Partner) and Devina Deshpande (Principal Associate) of BTG Legal, in this session of “Eating Compliance for Breakfast” explore the current propensity towards prosecution, the key areas in which criminal action impacts business and what this might mean for your operations in India.

 Date: 26 November 2020 Time: 9 AM GMT and 2:30 PM IST